Gala–Rodriguez Ancestral House: History

-When the guerilllas learned that there were Japanese Officers occupying the house, they intentionally informed the Americans who were about to liberate Manila at that time.
+When the guerillas learned that there were Japanese Officers occupying the house, they intentionally informed the Americans who were about to liberate Manila at that time.
 The guerillas sent a map to the American forces to bomb the whole house.
 Before the planned destruction took place, residents of Sariaya already fled to the barrios for their safety.
 They did not inform the owners of the house because they fear that General Ashima might follow Carmen.
 Luckily a good friend of the family went back to tip them of the planned bombing and on the same day, the whole family evacuated.

 Three bombs were dropped in the vicinity of the house.
 The first one hit the front part of the property and exploded at the gate.
 The second one was dropped behind the house and created a 20- foot- deep crater.
 The third one directly hit the house and landed in the stairs but it did not explode.

 When the whole town was looted after the bombing, the Gala–Rodriguez House was spared because no one dared to enter the house for the fear that the bomb might explode anytime, not a single piece of furniture was lost.
 Later, the bomb was moved to the garage with the help of some residents.